ICD-10 Code for Vascular Dementia

 Diagnostic Criteria Overview

-- Presence of cognitive impairment
+- Presence of cognitive impairment affecting daily functioning

-- Documented vascular disease
+- Documented evidence of vascular disease impacting brain health

 Common Related ICD-10 Codes